-For 41 years, the Nebraska Agricultural Youth Council’s (NAYC) main goal has been the promotion of agriculture to Nebraska’s youth.
-The NAYC consists of 18 college-age men and women who have dedicated their time and energy to educating youth about agriculture.
-The Council is selected annually to serve a one year term.
+For 43 years, the Nebraska Agricultural Youth Council’s (NAYC) main goal has been the promotion of agriculture to Nebraska’s youth.
+NAYC consists of 21 college-age men and women who have dedicated their time and energy to educating youth about agriculture.
+The Council is selected annually to serve a one-year term.
 Membership is limited to three years.

-Throughout their year, the NAYC participates in an array of agricultural programs including the Governor’s Ag Conference, several Elementary Classroom Visits, National Ag Week, Urban Youth Farm Tour, Nebraska State FFA Convention, as well as their premier event, the Nebraska Agricultural Youth Institute.
+Throughout their year, NAYC participates in an array of agricultural programs including the Governor’s Ag Conference, several elementary classroom visits, National Ag Week, Urban Youth Farm Tour, Nebraska State FFA Convention, as well as their premier event, the Nebraska Agricultural Youth Institute.
 All of these events give the Council an opportunity to learn more about agricultural opportunities available right here in Nebraska, as well as share their knowledge with the youth of this great state.
 The Council also holds their annual Industry Tours and Winter Retreat, which gives them the chance to interact with one another and strengthen friendships that attribute to the Council’s success.

-The week of July 9-13 is the result of a year of dedication and work from the 2011-2012 NAYC.
-Bi-monthly meetings and various activities were held throughout the year to plan the events here at NAYI 2012.
+The week of July 7-11, 2014, will be the result of a year of dedication and work from the 2013-2014 NAYC.
+Bi-monthly meetings and various activities are held throughout the year to plan the events at NAYI 2014.
 Each year, the newly selected Council strives toward the common goal of creating a successful Institute.
-The diversity of ideas that were offered from the Council throughout this year is why the 41st NAYI is bigger and better than ever before.
+The diversity of ideas that were offered from the Council throughout this year will be why the 43rd NAYI will be bigger and better than ever before!

 In today’s global society, agriculture is vitally important to provide food, fiber, and fuel for the growing population.
 As an agriculturally driven state, Nebraska is a key player and major provider in the world marketplace.